 Julie has been a guest on podcasts including: Moms Don’t Have Time to Read Books with host Zibby Owens, QWERTY with host Marion Roach, Dear Sugar Radio, co-hosted by Cheryl Strayed and Steve Almond; Women of the Hour, hosted by director/actress/author Lena Dunham; BBC Radio’s show The Why Factor on the subject of Truth; and You Turns, co-hosted by Jill Herzig and Lisa Oz.

-Julie is a fellow of MacDowell Colony and The Virginia Center for the Creative Arts.
+Julie is a fellow of The Yaddo Corporation, The MacDowell Colony, The Virginia Center for the Creative Arts, and The Vermont Studio Center.
 She is also the winner of a Literary Death Match, the international competitive reading series founded by Adrian Zuniga (she brought a sword).

 Julie lives with her family in the Hudson River Valley.